lodainn/telliot/docs/setup-and-usage.md

 ## Get the CLI

-The CLI is provided as a pre-built binary with every release and also as a docker image.
+The Telliot CLI is provided as a pre-built binary with every release and also as a docker image.

 ### Run manually